jennayuann/LendMIT/design/concepts/Final-Design-File.md

 ## Operational considerations

 - Email transport is best-effort and non-blocking
-  - If SMTP is missing, the system logs a local dev hint with the verification code (non-production)
+  - If SMTP is missing, the system logs a local dev hint with the verification code
 - Cleanup and quotas
   - Scheduled cleanup deletes expired postings at a configurable interval (CLEANUP_INTERVAL_MINUTES; 0 disables)
   - Admin sync for on-demand cleanup; small DB maintenance scripts (e.g., clearing Requesting.requests)